wdat521/cost-saving-analysis/README.md

 ## 🧩 The Challenge
 The company is spending roughly 30% of its annual budget for inventory networking services and equipment management.
 Due to the 3-5% price increase of our suppliers, we want to `strategically reduce the inventory budget from 30% to 10%`, factoring in capital, storage, insurance, and obsolescence.
 By the end of 2025, we want to save at least 1M USD.

-Below are strategies that could generate cost savings:
-  * Identify circuits that were requested for termination but are still being billed (customer services that are inactive, decommissioned inventory, yet still being billed by the vendor).
-  * Identify circuits that are potentially duplicate routes (the same product type, and A and Z locations).
-  * Identify circuits that are underused (utilization percentage > 20%).
-  * Identify out of term contracts but are still being billed.

 ## 📊 Data Overview
 The dataset is simulated using ChatGPT, python, and my knowledge on networking/telecommunication inventory data.